NetFlow Top Talkers Analyzer

 - NetFlow

-- A flow-export technology that reports traffic counters and endpoint fields from network devices.
+- A flow-export technology commonly used to report traffic counters and endpoint fields from network devices.

 - IPFIX